 5 Foods to Avoid for Fat Loss

-You can picture it in your mind … You, the perfect pair of jeans, and a lean, toned body to rock them with confidence.
-The only thing standing between you and your new jean-strutting self is a few extra pounds – and they’re hanging on for dear life!
-But don’t lose hope.
-Armed with this handy list of what foods to avoid for fat loss, you’ll be fitting into smaller sizes before you know it!
+You can picture it in your mind … You, rocking a tight t-shirt with rock hard biceps, brimming with confidence.
+The only thing standing between you and washboard abs is a few extra pounds – and they’re stubbornly hanging on!
+But armed with this handy list of what foods to avoid for fat loss, you’ll be peeling the fat off soon!

 Of course, “avoid” is a strong word, and we know there will be times when you’ll give into junk-food temptation.
 It happens to all of us.
 Just try to keep these moments to a minimum, and you’ll thank us later.
 So, without further ado, let’s learn some items that should never (or rarely) make it into your grocery cart.